-Disa atricapilla is a winter rainfall species from 5-30 cm that grows in marshy places on flats and slopes from the Western Cape to the Karoo Mountain area (Cederberg Mountains to the Cape Peninsula to the Swartberg Mountains).
+Disa atricapilla (Harv. ex Lindl.)
+Bolus is a winter rainfall species from 5-30 cm that grows in marshy places on flats and slopes from the Western Cape to the Karoo Mountain area (Cederberg Mountains to the Cape Peninsula to the Swartberg Mountains).
 Flowers are multicolored: white, red and black and are arranged in a horizontal circle and mimic female wasps and thus attract male wasps.
 This species blooms late spring to summer.
-Photo by Rod Saunders.
+The first photo was taken by Rod Saunders.
 The next two from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok who write this species flowers only the first year after a fire.

 Disa bivalvata (L.f.)
 T.Durand & Schinz is a winter rainfall species that grows from 10-45 cm.
 It is widespread from 0 to 2000 m from the western Cape to the southeastern Cape where it is found in marshes and damp mountain slopes.
-It has white and dark red flowers and blooms spring to summer.
+It has white and dark red flowers and blooms late spring to summer.
 Flowers are arranged in a horizontal circle that mimic female wasps and thus attracts male wasps.
 This species is similar to Disa atricapilla and hybridizes with it where both are present, but the two large spreading petals are white in this species.
 The first photo is by Rod Saunders.
 The next photos from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok who write that this species only flowers the first year after a fire.

-Disa bracteata is found in moist, open, sandy places on flats and in mountains and in disturbed grassland and roadsdes in the Western and Eastern Cape, South Africa.
+Disa bracteata Sw. is found in moist, open, sandy places on flats and in mountains and in disturbed grassland and roadsides in the Western and Eastern Cape, South Africa.
 Growing from 15 to 50 cm, it has many small greenish tinged maroon flowers in a dense spike and blooms September to November.
-Photos taken by Cameron McMaster near Napier in the Overberg.
+Photos were taken by Cameron McMaster near Napier in the Overberg.